 Day 2: Kalambaka, Meteora, Vergina

-After the visit to Meteora you will enjoy a lunch in the area and then head towards Vergina, passing by the impressive mountain line of Pindos.
+After the visit to Meteora, you will enjoy lunch in the area and then head towards Vergina, passing by the impressive mountain line of Pindos.

 Vergina is the place where the golden star of Macedonia was found, and where lies the tomb of King Philip, father of Alexander the Great.